phalcon-orphanage/docs/en/reference/validation.rst

          */
         public function validate($validator, $attribute)
         {
-            // If the attribute is name we must stop the chain if ($attribute == 'name') {
+            // If the attribute value is name we must stop the chain if ($attribute == 'name') {
                 $validator->setOption('cancelOnFail', true);
             }